MSeidelFed/KineticMSI/USAGE.md

 1. Analyses of the tracer spatial dynamics and incorporation rates: This step is meant to reconstruct MSI images based on the derived proxies of isotope enrichment.

+1. Assesment of the quality of the data.

-1. Comparing mean incorporation among pixel subsets instead of averaging all pixels: This step classifies the coordinates from individual molecular species in subclasses based on the enrichment percentages in order to prevent dilution of the biology by averaging an entire region.
-Additionally, the procedure enables comparison to anatomical regions of interest obtained through unsupervised statistical methods (From Cardinal SSC or SCiLS k-Means clustering).
+1. Selecting pixel subsets instead of averaging all pixels: This step classifies the coordinates from individual molecular species in subclasses based on the enrichment proxies selected in order to prevent dilution of the biology by averaging an entire region.
+The procedure enables comparison to anatomical regions of interest obtained through unsupervised statistical methods (From Cardinal SSC or SCiLS k-Means clustering).

-1. Enrichment relative quantitation: The final step entails an integrated user-assisted relative quantitation and comparison analyses of the enrichment dynamics of the labelled metabolic targets.
+1. Relative quantitation of the isotope flux: The final step entails an integrated user-assisted relative quantitation and comparison analyses of the enrichment dynamics of the labelled metabolic targets.
 The procedure uses the classes discovered in the previous step.

 ## Step 0 - Input files